Attention

 Implementing Functional Safety to off-highway equipment - Agriculture and Forestry machines

 Across industries, organizations are required to deliver safe products and create a safe working environment.
 This can be accomplished by examining potential dangers and designing procedures to address them.
-While every firm faces risks and obligations as a result of such dangers, a company's actual essence is seen in how they manage these risks.
+While every firm faces risks and obligations as a result of such dangers, a company's actual essence is seen in how it manages these risks.

 Functional Safety can then be defined as the technique of attaining the "absence of unwanted/unreasonable risk produced by risks that occur due to malfunctioning of programmable/electrical/electronic systems".
 It is an important component of overall safety because it guarantees that a system or piece of equipment responds correctly to the given inputs.
 Complex technology invaded all industries.